-Any file containing sensitive information and confidential data such as a Safeguarding concern should be:
+Any file containing sensitive information and confidential data such as a safeguarding concern should be:

-- kept confidential and stored securely.
+- kept confidential and stored securely on the Google Drive.
 Electronic files should be password protected and stored in a separate child protection file for each child/young person and labelled carefully.
-If it pertains to an adult/NYB member of staff, stored in a separate personnel file - accessed/shared only on a 'need to know' basis - tracked internally using Google software to log viewers so NYB can see who has accessed the confidential file, when, and which file has been accessed - shared electronically using passwords and encryption e.g. https://switch.egress.com - NYB will ensure that there is clear agreement with all staff and volunteers who use their personal computers to ensure that any records are being stored securely. - NYB will ensure that the child/young person or NYB member of staff in question understands what records we hold, why we need to hold them and who we might share the information with (for example as part of a multi-agency child protection team)
+If it pertains to an adult/NYB member of the team, stored in a separate personnel file - accessed/shared only on a 'need to know' basis - tracked internally using Google software to log viewers so NYB can see who has accessed the confidential file, when, and which file has been accessed - If the need arises to share externally outside of NYB, it will be shared electronically using passwords and encryption e.g. https://switch.egress.com - NYB will ensure that there is clear agreement with all team members and volunteers who use their personal computers to ensure that any records are being stored securely.
+All team members are required to watch the mandatory bespoke GDPR training video produced in 2024 - NYB will ensure that the child/young person or NYB member of the team in question understands what records we hold, why we need to hold them and who we might share the information with (for example as part of a multi-agency child protection team)